What An Effective Group Workshop Looks Like

 Steve wrote something on a Post-It and stood to place the note on the flip chart.
 “Why are we here?”
 Sandra knew enough about this format of meeting to start the timer counting down the eight minutes they’d spend on the topic.
 The countdown appeared, discreetly, in one corner on the big screen.

 Each person in turn shared their reasons for attending the workshop, speaking about how they were feeling being there, what they thought they needed to get out of the day, and any requests they had in that regard.
 Each also spoke to their shared common purpose for the workshop.
 Sandra noted how everyone appeared to have spent some considerable time thinking about these things in advance.
+She had been using the #bacopd17 hashtag stream as a window into such thinking for a week or two previously.

 As each person talked, the others listened intently, looking down occasionally to make a note or two.
+And Sandra, as amansuensarian, trawled through the hashtag stream for more candidate topics – those that had been tweeted over the past few weeks.

 Although Sandra has been at some dozen BaCo meeting since her first day, she was still very struck by the no-nonsense, matter-of-fact way in which everyone in BaCo meetings just got right down to it.
-Idle chat and pleasantries were conspicuous by their absence.
+Idle chat, off-topic conversations and pleasantries were conspicuous by their absence.
 Everyone listening carefully, processing what they heard, and only so very occasionally speaking in response to something said.
 She could clearly see the influence of Nancy Kline’s work in action.

 [Choosing a topic - tbd]